 Deeply Collaborative and Cross-Functional

 Lean UX needs daily (or as often as possible), continuous engagement with your teams to be effective.
 It strips away all of the heavy deliverables and increases a team’s ownership for the work by giving opportunity for all opinions to be heard much earlier in the process.
 Instead of talking about features and documents, teams can talk about what works.
-Combined with market feedback it allows us to reframe design conversations and allows us to measure what works.
-Then it’s just a matter of learning, and adjusting.
+Combined with market feedback, it will enable us to reframe design conversations and allows us to measure what works.
+Then it’s just a matter of learning and adjusting.

 Typical Lean UX Design Process

-This is the planning phase of the UX design process.
-It involves many meetings to brainstorm what the product will look like, how it functions, and most importantly if it is a good user experience.
+The planning phase of the UX design process.
+It involves many meetings to brainstorm what the product will look like, how it functions, and, most importantly, if it is good user experience.